Rigid Surface Operator and Symbol Invariant of Partitions: Mismatch of the between dual theories

-We may try to map the $C_n$ operator to another $C_n$ operator with the same symbol as shown in Fig.(\ref{cbe}) before taking the algorithm $OE$.
+To dispel the obstruction of the algorithm $CE$, we may try to map the $C_n$ operator to another $C_n$ operator with the same symbol as shown in Fig.(\ref{cbe}) before taking the algorithm $CE$.

-We swap the row $a$ of the partition $C1$ with row $b$ of the partition $C2$, deleting the last box of the row $b$ and append a box at the end of the row $a$.
-However the first two rows of the new factor $C2$ would have the same lengths, violating the rigid condition 1.
-We can get the same conclusion for the operator $(C1,C2)$ on the left hand of the algorithm $CO$.
+We swap the row $a$ of the partition $C1$ with the row $b$ of the partition $C2$ by deleting the last box of the row $b$ and appending a box at the end of the row $a$.
+However the first two rows of the new factor $C2$ would have the same lengths, violating the rigid condition (1).
+We can get the same conclusion for the operator $(C1,C2)$ before taking the algorithm $CO$.

 Summary, the $C_n$ rigid semisimple surface operators $(C1, C2)$ with $|L(C1)-L(C2)|=1$ can not have rigid $B_n$ duals.
-We denoted them as the $IC$ type problematic surface operators.
+These problematic surface operators are denoted as the $IC$ type.

-For the special rigid semisimple surface operator $(\lambda_{even},\lambda_{odd})_C$, we will come back this problem in Section \ref{diss}.
+For one class of the special rigid semisimple surface operator $(\lambda_{even},\lambda_{odd})_C$, there is another strategy to construct the $S$-duality maps.
+We will come back this problem in Section \ref{diss}.